Wildfire, Burning & Fire Safety Information

 Before you burn, call 1-800-265-1233 or check for daily authorizations online at manitoba.ca/agriculture

-If you plan on burning a field or large span of grass or brush, we ask that you notify the area fire chief so that they are aware should a 911 call come in and they can ensure that the appropriate water supply is on hand should it get out of control or they will advise against burning due to the conditions.
-If a fire does get out of control and spreads out onto adjacent properties, the property owner can be fined under The Wildfires Act as well as the RM's Burning By-Law No. 4326
+If you plan on burning a field or large span of grass or brush, we ask that you notify the local fire chief so that they are aware should a 911 call come in and they can ensure that the appropriate water supply is on hand should it get out of control or they will advise against burning due to the conditions.
+If a fire does get out of control and spreads out onto adjacent properties, the property owner can be fined under The Wildfires Act as well as the RM's Burning By-Law No. 4405

 ASBESTOS AND NATURAL DISASTERS